waterdrinkerAP/deathland/Deathland_lore.md

 The Yellow Devine:<br/>
 They are a couple named Amber(female) and Xanthous(male).
-They were just normal colored beings before the rebellion.
+They were just normal Color Beings before the rebellion.
 Xanthous joined the rebellion and managed to steal the power from the gods under the nose of his leader.
 After that he shared it with Amber.
 They became rulers of the Yellow biome.
 It turned out that because Xanthous shared his power with Amber they were way more powerful